Learning with Importance Weighted Variational Inference

-The derivation details for this example are deferred to \Cref{app:proof:ex:Gaussian}. \end{ex} \Cref{ex:Gaussian} supports the claim that $\alpha$ enables a bias-variance tradeoff for the REP and DREP gradient estimators of the VR-IWAE bound.
-Indeed, the SNR in the REP case is improved by taking $\alpha \in (0,1)$ and more specifically by increasing $\alpha$ at the cost of increasing the bias through the quantity $\alpha \epsilon$ in the numerator (corresponding to the gradient of the VR bound).
-It also turns out that $\genvDREP[\alpha][\phi_k](\theta, \phi;x) = 0$ for $\alpha \in (0,1)$.
-Although the setting where $\genvDREP(\theta, \phi;x) = 0$ for certain values of $\alpha$ seems unlikely enough in practice to warrant a specific theoretical study of the leading order term in the SNR, it is noteworthy that in \Cref{ex:Gaussian} the case $\alpha \in (0,1)$ for the DREP gradient estimator improves the rate in $N$. \looseness=-1
+The derivation details for this example are deferred to \Cref{app:proof:ex:Gaussian}. \end{ex} \Cref{ex:Gaussian} showcases how $\alpha$ enables a bias-variance tradeoff for the REP and DREP gradient estimators of the VR-IWAE bound.
+For the REP gradient estimator, the variance term $\vREP[\alpha][\phi_k](\theta, \phi; x)$ is reduced by increasing $\alpha$ at the cost of increasing the bias in the gradient of the VR bound $\alpha \epsilon$.
+Viewing this result in terms of SNR, \Cref{thm:SNR-REP} yields: as $N \to \infty$, \looseness=-1

-If we now keep $\alpha\in[0,1)$ and $\epsilon>0$ fixed in \Cref{ex:Gaussian}, we see that this example hints at the fact that the asymptotic regimes predicted by \Cref{thm:GradNStudyAllalpha,thm:SNR-REP,lem:SNR} may not kick in as the dimension $d$ increases unless $N$ is unpractically large.
-In other words, \Cref{thm:GradNStudyAllalpha,thm:SNR-REP,lem:SNR} may not capture the behavior of the REP gradient estimator of the VR-IWAE bound as $d$ increases, much like \cite{daudel2023Monotonic} noted that \eqref{eq:OneOverNGenDomke} may not capture the behavior of the VR-IWAE bound as $d$ increases.
-We now move on to a second example.